 Apply for the Postgraduate Diploma in Child Health (DCH)Apply Now

-The Postgraduate Diploma in Child Health (DCH) comprises two papers, CHHX 701 and CHHX 702.
-Although the two papers can be taken concurrently, it is recommended that students enrol for CHHX 701 immediately before or after completing CHHX 702.
+The Postgraduate Diploma in Child Health (DCH) comprises two papers, CHHE 701 and CHHE 702.
+Although the two papers can be taken concurrently, it is recommended that students enrol for CHHE 701 immediately before or after completing CHHE 702.

-CHHX 701 is also available, on its own, to a wider range of postgraduate students from medical training programmes (e.g. the Family Medicine Training Programme, or the Master of Health Sciences (MHealSc) degree), as well as non-medical postgraduate students from health professions such as nursing, physiotherapy and occupational therapy.
+CHHE 701 is also available, on its own, to a wider range of postgraduate students from medical training programmes (e.g. the General Practice Education Programme (GPEP), or the Master of Health Sciences (MHealSc) degree), as well as non-medical postgraduate students from health professions such as nursing, physiotherapy and occupational therapy.

 The Postgraduate Diploma in Child Health (DCH) is also available through Distance Learning.